Annex 5.1 - Specificities for associations

 The quantification of reduction potential compares emissions of the baseline scenario and of the scenario where the action is implemented.
 Several recommendations:

 Quantitative estimation: For the overall reduction potential, it is advisable to identify the actions with the greatest emissions reduction potential, as these actions will provide the correct order of magnitude of the expected reduction volume.
-Additionally, it is recommended to use an approach by major categories of actions, by aggregating expected impacts on key emission profile categories (for example: travel, energy, inputs).
+In addition, it is advisable to use an approach by large categories of actions, cumulating expected impacts on key categories of the emissions profile (for example: travel, energy, inputs).
 An approximate but representative method may suffice to effectively guide priorities.

 Qualitative evaluation: Other qualitative indicators are not negligible, notably available resources (human, financial and material means).
-They allow prioritizing certain actions when their quantification is more complex (actions with indirect but structuring impacts, or with low reduction potential but mobilizing, etc.)
+They make it possible to prioritise certain actions when their quantification is more complex (actions with indirect but structuring impacts, or low reduction potential but mobilising, etc.)

-Feedback: As part of the shared feedback between associations (see Criterion P1), it is useful to draw inspiration from reduction potentials already observed for similar actions implemented by other associative structures.
+Feedback: Within the framework of shared feedback between associations (see Criterion P1), it is useful to draw inspiration from reduction potentials already observed for similar actions implemented by other associative structures.

-Integration of co-benefits: Associations, often engaged on social and environmental themes, can integrate the co-benefits of actions in their evaluation (for example: increased awareness of beneficiaries, improved working conditions, cost reduction).
-This allows demonstrating added value beyond the sole reduction of emissions.
+Integration of co-benefits: Associations, often engaged on social and environmental themes, can integrate into their evaluation the co-benefits of actions (for example: increased awareness of beneficiaries, improved working conditions, cost reduction).
+This demonstrates added value beyond sole emissions reduction.

 Low-carbon trajectory: criterion R1

-ℹ️ Criterion R1: The quantification of reduction potential allows building a bottom-up trajectory over 3-4 years, i.e. the period of renewal of the assessment.
+ℹ️ Criterion R1: The quantification of reduction potential allows construction of a bottom-up trajectory over 3-4 years, i.e. the period for renewal of the assessment.
 It justifies achieving a short-term objective (horizon of the next assessment) consistent with the overall objective.
 More details here.

 Specificities and recommended adaptations for an association: